An Introduction to Micronutrients

 calcium

 In the body, 99% of the calcium is in bones and teeth.
-The resting 1% is on the body fluid.
-In the big reservoir of calcium in the body, this mineral has two main roles.
+The remaining 1% is found in the body fluid.
+This mineral has two primary functions within the body's calcium reservoir.
 First, it constitutes a relevant part of the structures of bones.
-Second, it represents a reservoir of calcium for the calcium levels in body fluid.
-Examples of the role of calcium in the body are maintenance of normal blood pressure, participating in blood clotting and releasing relaxing factors from blood vessels.
+Second, it acts as a reserve for maintaining optimal calcium levels in bodily fluid.
+Beyond its structural role, calcium performs various essential functions in the body.
+It contributes to the regulation of normal blood pressure, participates in the blood clotting process and facilitates the release of relaxing factors from blood vessels.
 [10]

 Phosphorus (added as Ferric Pyrophosphate, Magnesium- and Potassium- Phosphate)

-This mineral is very wide spread in the body, being present mostly in bones and teeth but also, it is present in all cells, for example, by being part of DNA or RNA.
+This mineral is very widespread in the body, being present mostly in bones and teeth but also, it is present in all cells, where it participates in vital functions such as DNA and RNA structure.
 It plays a role in obtaining energy from macronutrients.
 It does so by forming part of ATP, which is the energy molecule of cells.
-In addition, it forms part of phospholipids, which are important structural cellular components of the cell membrane.
+In addition, it forms part of phospholipids, which are important structural components of the cell membrane.
 [10]

 Iron (added as Ferric Pyrophosphate)